By Gino Barbaro

 Every human on the planet has six basic needs, and learning these six needs will guide you to leading a more fulfilling and rewarding life.
-As you will read, the first four needs are considered the “fundamental” needs.
-The last two are the secret to happiness.
+In this article, I lay out the six needs, and how these needs, especially the final two, can lead to a happy and fulfilling life.
+The first four needs are considered the “fundamental” needs, and the vast majority of us can achieve these first four, but the last two are what we should strive for.

 Let’s list the six needs and dive right into satisfying them: